RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 - Facebook: ___Comments, ___Reviews, ___ Links Groups
 - Cross- Platform for Groups in Facebook, Reddit, and Channels of YouTube<br>
 <i>The Academic API was used for Retweets and <a href="InformationTracer.com">InformationTracer</a> for CrowdTangle API</i><br>
-<i>We are continuing analysis and data collections, including creating technologies for systems on coercive control.</i>

 <b>Index [edit]:<br></b>
 - <b>Analysis of Social Media Platforms</b>